If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 Looking for Fitbit’s return policy?
 How to return a faulty Fitbit

-First, if you purchased your Fitbit from a third-party retailer, contact that retailer to find out their return policy.
+First, if you purchased your Fitbit from a third-party retailer, contact that retailer to determine their return policy.

 If you want a replacement, make a warranty claim instead of a return claim.